-This report summarises ambient noise data collected at three (3) locations during the monitoring period of November 2022, for each device positioned along the south and southwest of Cudgen Road.
+This report summarises ambient noise data collected at three (3) locations during the monitoring period of December 2022, for each device positioned along the south and southwest of Cudgen Road.

 The road works underway are in close proximity to the SVANTEK Noise and Vibration loggers.
-This includes compacting works during the operation using a large drum 10T vibratory roller, road graders, excavators, and asphalt plant equipment.
+This includes compacting works during the operation using generators, vibratory/multi-tyre roller, road graders, excavators, and asphalt plant equipment.